 Three Steps to Finding the Right Estate Planning Lawyer for You

 Engaging the right attorney or law firm to work with you on your estate planning will be very important to the process and the results.
 A lot of factors may play into your choice, including your price-sensitivity, your willingness and ability to travel, the complexity of your situation, your desire for anonymity, whether you prefer a smaller or larger law firm, your time frame, and your location.
 If you live in a small town, you may already know all of local attorneys and can choose accordingly.
 Or you may want to avoid all of them so that they don’t know your business.
 If you live in an urban area, you may have many options, but traffic may compel you to stay close to home.
+Post-Covid most law firms are equipped to meet by video conference, so you might choose any law firm in your state, though you will probably need to meet in person at least once to sign your documents.

 The more complex your situation, the more likely you will need a specialist rather than a generalist.
 If you have a small business, it could be important that you work with a lawyer who is familiar with family business succession planning.
 If you are concerned about long-term care costs, it will be important that you work with an experienced elder law attorney.
 In terms of the size of the firm, with a smaller firm, you may be more likely to work with the principal attorney.
 A larger firm may have a broader and deeper level of expertise since it handles more cases and its attorneys can specialize.
 In addition, there’s back up in the event your attorney is unavailable, whether due to vacation or illness or, in the worst case, she can no longer work due to death or disability.
 The latter issue may be more important if you are seeking a long-term relationship than if you are hiring the lawyer for a single transaction.